 And Young adds, “Seeing the glass panel slide back to reveal another open room — similar to what you might find in your home — receives a lot of attention.
 It’s worked out very well for us.”

-See more of Klein’s best projects featuring their Extendo telescoping sliding glass door system.
+See more of Klein’s best projects featuring their telescoping door system.